starriver030515/FUSION/README.md

 ## Citation

-If you find Cambrian useful for your research and applications, please cite using this BibTeX:
+If you find FUSION useful for your research and applications, please cite using this BibTeX:

 ```bibtex
 TBD~